tarik-kirlioglu/RNAseq-analysis/README.md

 ```bash
 sudo apt-get install fastqc
 ```
+### MultiQC
+MultiQC aggregates its results into a single report.You can download Trimmomatic from here.

 ### Trimmomatic
 Trimmomatic is used for trimming and cleaning sequencing reads.
 You can download Trimmomatic from here.
 ```bash